 Different materials, different lifespans

 Not everything lasts equally long.
 Jiggers and shakers are virtually indestructible.
-Citrus presses and strainers wear out faster due to acid and use.
+Citrus presses and strainers wear out faster due to acid and heavy use.

 - Shakers, jiggers: 5-10 years with normal use